NJ Roof Replacement Grants 2026: 11 Programs You Can Apply For Today

 - County housing rehabilitation programs: Contact your county's Department of Community Development or Housing Authority to ask about current home repair assistance programs.

 - Municipal programs: Some cities and towns run their own housing repair programs.
-Check with your local government offices.
+Newark, East Orange, Irvington, Paterson, Jersey City, and Trenton have all operated housing rehabilitation programs at various times.
+Check with your local government offices for current availability.

 Who Qualifies for Roof Replacement Assistance?